Are you tired of the 9 to 5 grind and looking for a way to make passive income from the comfort of your own home?

 Affiliate marketing is straightforward, but not always that intuitive.
 Also, it takes time to succeed.

-If you see someone telling they make $10,000+/mo from affiliate marketing, they’ve probably spent years building their site.
+If you see someone saying they make $10,000+/mo from affiliate marketing, they’ve probably spent years building their site.

 So don’t expect success overnight.
-It takes a year or a couple of years of hard and strategic work to make it work (assuming you won’t spend money on freelancers, etc.)
+It takes a year or a couple of years of hard and strategic work to make it work (assuming you won’t spend money on freelancers, and so on.)